 An illustration of the basic working principle is shown below.

 Bodle Technologies is pioneering this advanced optoelectronic solution for next generation reflective displays.
-We are able to design our ultra-thin film structures such that white light is reflected back as red, green, or blue — enabling us to create the required colour pixels.
+We are able to design our ultra-thin film structures such that white light is reflected back as red, green, or blue — enabling us to create the required colour sub-pixels for a full colour display.

-What is more, deposited onto glass our technology can instantly darken in specific regions for localised shading or personal privacy, as well as be used to design dynamic, in-glass colour displays and on-demand thermal management coatings for smart glazing.
+What is more, deposited onto glass our technology can instantly darken in specific regions for localised shading or personal privacy, as well as be used to design dynamic, in-glass colour displays.

 The materials we use are well-characterized industrial materials and they are deposited using well-proven manufacturing processes—so they can be easily introduced into practical applications.
 The core of our innovation lies in the novel way we create our patented ultra-thin film structures.
 We use our proprietary software to design the multilayer stacks of materials that produce the optical effect required.
 Our patented control systems then ensure the materials can be switched effectively and reliably multiple times.